richpaulyim/Web-Briareus/README.md

 Working on clicks sequence, scraping and parsing.
 (Initial stages)

 ### 4. Reddit-Hits -----
-Top trending songs on spotify, to be used with Reddit's PRAW API Python wrapper.
+Top trending posts on Reddit, to be used with Reddit's PRAW API Python wrapper.
 #### Current Progress
 Working on clicks sequence, scraping and parsing.
 (Initial stages)